 Doctors may also use this test if the skin prick test results are negative but they still suspect you have allergies.

-Moreover, they may use this test for diagnosing drug or venom allergy.
+Moreover, they may use this test for diagnosing drug or venom allergies.
 At this time, there are very few indications for intradermal skin testing for food allergy.

 Blood Tests (Specific IgE)